 - If gum disease has caused a significant amount of gum recession around your teeth, we also offer gum grafting treatment to restore the shape of your gums and protect your tooth roots once the active disease is under control

 If you suspect you have gum disease, it is best to seek a diagnosis and learn about your treatment options before it has a chance to progress into a much larger issue.
 With your customized care plan, we can help you reverse gum disease in the comfort of our warm and inviting office.
-Call Knoxville Smiles today at (865) 426-1776 to schedule your evaluation!
+Call Knoxville Smiles at Malone & Costa Dentistry today at (865) 426-1776 to schedule your evaluation!

 Gum Disease Causes & Treatment Options